mrvi0/conf-watch/README.md

 **Q: What if I forgot my web interface password?**
 A: Use `confwatch reset-password` to generate a new one.

+**Q: How does automatic monitoring work?**
+A: Run `confwatch daemon start` to monitor files.
+It uses watchdog (inotify) for instant detection or falls back to polling every 30 seconds.
+Creates snapshots automatically with `[AUTO]` prefix.

+**Q: Can I access the web interface from another computer?**
+A: Yes!
+The web server binds to `0.0.0.0:8080` by default, making it accessible from any IP.
+Just make sure your firewall allows the port.

 **Q: How do I develop or contribute?**
 A: See [Development](#development) below.